 LSC did not propose any changes to this section.
 There was discussion in one of the Workshops about whether and to what extent it is appropriate for the composition of a grievance committee to deviate from the approximate proportions of lawyers and clients on the governing body, e.g. by a higher proportion of clients than the governing body has generally.
 It was not clear from the discussion, however, what such a change would accomplish and there was no clear feeling that the current requirement was resulting in ineffective or inappropriate grievance committees.
 Accordingly, LSC considers the current wording of the regulation, which requires the proportion of clients and lawyer members of the grievance committee to approximate that of the governing body, to be sufficiently flexible for recipients to respond to local conditions.
-LSC received one comment opposing and two comments expressly supporting LSC's approach to this issue.
-LSC continues to believe any change to this section to be unwarranted.
+LSC received no comments opposing and two comments expressly supporting LSC's approach to this issue.
+As such, LSC continues to believe any change to this section to be unwarranted.

-The comments supporting LSC's position on this issue did, however, suggest that LSC add a discussion to the preamble to note that although there is a role for each recipient's governing body in the grievance process, it is also important to recognize the limited role of the governing body in the day-to-day operations of the recipient.
-Further, it is incumbent on all parties to recognize that governing body members have fiduciary duties to their organization and must be careful, when engaging in any grievance committee activities, to safeguard these duties and avoid any potential conflicts of interest.
+The comments supporting LSC's position on this issue did, however, suggest that LSC add a discussion to the preamble to note that although there is a role for each recipient's governing body on the grievance process, it is also important to recognize the limited rule of the governing body in the day-to-day operations of the recipient.
+Further, it is incumbent on all parties to recognize that governing body members have fiduciary duties to their organization and must be careful, when engaging in any grievance committee activities they must safeguard these duties and avoid any potential conflicts of interest.
 LSC agrees that these are important considerations, and, accordingly, sets them forth herein.
-LSC is confident that governing body members currently serving on grievance committees are generally balancing their various duties and responsibilities appropriately.
-Inclusion of this discussion in the preamble should not be taken as an indication that either LSC or the commenters are concerned that current grantee/governing body practices are raising problems involving micromanagement of recipients' day-to-day operations.
+LSC adds that it is confident that governing body members currently serving on grievance committees are generally balancing their various duties and responsibilities appropriately.
+Inclusion of this discussion in the preamble should not be taken as an indication that either LSC or the commenters are concerned that current grantee/governing body practice is raising problems involving micromanagement of recipients or conflicts or interest or breach of fiduciary duties.